 We endeavor to assure that title to our properties is in accordance with standards generally accepted in the oil and natural gas industry.
-We expect that some of our acreage will be obtained through farmout agreements, term assignments and other contractual arrangements with third parties, the terms of which often will require the drilling of wells or the undertaking of other exploratory or development activities in order to retain our interests in the acreage.
-Our title to these contractual interests will be contingent upon our satisfactory fulfillment of these obligations.
-Our properties are also subject to customary royalty interests, liens incident to financing arrangements, operating agreements, taxes and other burdens that we believe will not materially interfere with the use and operation of or affect the value of these properties.
-We intend to maintain our leasehold interests by conducting operations, making lease rental payments or producing oil and natural gas from wells in paying quantities, where required, prior to expiration of various time periods to avoid lease termination.
-See "Risk Factors - We May Incur Losses or Costs as a Result of Title Deficiencies in the Properties in Which We Invest."
+While we rely upon the judgment of oil and natural gas lease brokers and/or landmen in ascertaining title for certain leasehold acquisitions, we typically obtain detailed title opinions prior to drilling an oil and natural gas well.
+Some of our acreage is subject to agreements that require the drilling of wells or the undertaking of other exploratory or development activities in order to retain our interests in the acreage.
+Our title to these contractual interests may be contingent upon our satisfactory fulfillment of such obligations.
+Some of our properties are also subject to customary royalty interests, liens incident to financing arrangements, operating agreements, taxes and other similar burdens that we believe will not materially interfere with the use and operation of these properties or affect the value thereof.
+We intend to conduct operations, make lease rental payments or produce oil and natural gas from wells in paying quantities, where required, prior to expiration of various time periods in order to avoid lease termination.
+See "Risk Factors-We May Incur Losses or Costs as a Result of Title Deficiencies in the Properties in Which We Invest."